 - As the entitlement depends on the employee's start date, those who are new to the company may find that their allowance is not sufficient to cover their planned vacations, especially if they were hired within the final few months of the year.

 - The company will have to consider introducing some form of clause which states that their employees must hold back a certain number of days for public holidays (i.e. Thanksgiving and Christmas).

 - Although an employee may specify to their employer why they want to take time off, they are under no obligation to give details of the reason as to why they will be out of the office.
 This is a cause for concern for some who consider that this may open the door to abuse.

 Manage the Issue of PTO

 PTO is not a policy that will suit every company, so before it is introduced, a company should consider whether or not it fits with their culture.
 A company with a high degree of flexibility will be the best type suited to this type of program.

 If a PTO scheme is introduced, the employee must always notify the employer of their intended absence in advance, except in emergency situations.

 For further reading, visit the U.S. Department of Labor's website to understand standard policies surrounding annual leave, sick pay, etc.

 If you are currently in the process of introducing a PTO scheme into your company, or you are considering doing so and need any further advice, you can post your legal need on UpCounsel's Marketplace.
-UpCounsel only accepts the top 5 percent of lawyers to its site, and they come from schools such as Harvard Law or Yale.
+UpCounsel accepts only the top 5 percent of lawyers to its site, and they come from law schools such as Harvard Law or Yale.
 Our lawyers have an average of 14 years of legal experience, which includes working with prestigious companies like Google and Twilio.
 For the latest legal news and further information on running your business smarter, you can view the UpCounsel legal blog.